The future of Walt Disney World: New rides, shows, and more

 MORE NEWS: The history of Walt Disney World and its opening 50 years ago

-The World’s Most Magical Celebration will begin on October 1st, 2021, and go for 18 months.
+The World’s Most Magical Celebration began on October 1st, 2021, and goes for 18 months.
 New experiences will debut throughout the entire theme park resort.
 For more of what you need to know, check out ‘What to expect during Disney World's 50th anniversary celebration’ by FOX 35.

 In addition, watch FOX 35 Orlando for the latest theme park updates.